Looney Tunes (video game)

 Looney Tunes is a platform video game developed and published by Sunsoft released for Game Boy in 1992.
 The game was re-released for Game Boy Color seven years later.

-It features Daffy Duck, Tweety, Porky Pig, Taz, Speedy Gonzales, the Road Runner and Bugs Bunny as playable characters.
+It features Daffy Duck, Tweety, Porky Pig, Taz, Speedy Gonzales, Road Runner and Bugs Bunny as playable characters.
 Other Looney Tunes characters include Elmer Fudd, Marvin the Martian, Wile E. Coyote and Sylvester.

 Gameplay

-There are 7 levels in total each starring a different Looney Tunes character that the player can control.
+There are 7 levels in total, each starring a different Looney Tunes character that the player can control.
 They each have their own special ability.
 At the end of every level except 2 and 4, a boss must be beaten in order to progress to the next one.
-A minigame is played after clearing a level.
+A minigame is played after clearing a level in the Game Boy Color rerelease.

 Reception

 IGN gave it a rating of 6/10.
 French gaming website Jeuxvideo.com gave it 16/20.